About Our Chapter

 We invite you to consider membership in the NCL, Inc., Rolling Hills Chapter.
 Some things to keep in mind about the membership process:

-- Timeline: Applications for membership are accepted during the Annual Membership Drive from January to early February each year for mothers and their daughters in grades 6th-9th at the time of the Membership Drive.
+- Timeline: Applications for membership are accepted during the Annual Membership Drive from early January each year for mothers and their daughters in grades 6th-9th at the time of the Membership Drive.

 - Residence: A Prospective Member shall reside in the attendance areas of the San Ramon Valley Unified School District boundaries.